The falcon-headed Sky God

 flanked by Horus on the left and Isis on the right (Louvre, Paris)

-This myth has been told in various ways, but the message is aways the same - death and resurrection a metaphor for the journey of the soul in the games of physical reality.
+This myth has been told in various ways, but the message is aways the same - death and resurrection a metaphor for the journey of the soul in the alchemy of time.

 Plutarch recounts one version of the myth surrounding the cult in which Set fooled Osiris into getting into a box, which he then shut, had sealed with lead, and threw into the Nile (sarcophagi were based on the box in this myth).